Blue Line (TRAX): Route

 After crossing over South State Street, but just south of West 7720 South (West Center Street), the Blue Line reaches Midvale Center.
 From that station it continues northwest, crossing West 7720 South and West 7500 South (6th Avenue), and then curves back toward the north until it reaches Midvale Fort Union, just south of West 7200 South.
 After crossing West 7200 South, it heads directly north (passing from Midvale into Murray) until it reaches the junction with the TRAX Red Line, which is immediately south of West Winchester Drive.
 The previous station for the Red Line is Bingham Junction, having started in the Daybreak community of South Jordan.
 (The Red Line also provides access to UTA's Lovendahl Rail Service Center which is located just west of I-15.)
 Just after the junction the two lines cross West Winchester Drive and immediately reach Fashion Place West.

 From Fashion Place West, the Blue and Red lines continue north on the east side of South 300 West (Cottonwood Street) as they cross over I-215 and then cross West 6100 South and West 5900 South.
 Just prior to crossing over West 5400 South (SR-173/Spartan Street), the lines curve slightly to the east as they cross under Cottonwood Street (which curves more sharply to the east).
 At about 5150 South, the lines reach Murray Central.
 This station is located just west of the Intermountain Medical Center.
 It is one of only three joint TRAX/FrontRunner stations and one of two served by the Blue Line.
 The FrontRunner platform is located directly west of the TRAX platform.
-(The FrontRunner provides commuter rail service between Pleasant View in north Weber County through Davis County and Salt Lake County to Provo in central Utah County.)
+(The FrontRunner provides commuter rail service between Ogden in Weber County through Davis County and Salt Lake County to Provo in central Utah County.)

 Heading north and slightly to the east from Murray Central, the Blue and Red lines cross West Vine Street (West 5090 South) and over Little Cottonwood Creek before continuing directly north as they cross West 4800 South and the 4500 South Frontage Road.
 After crossing over West 4500 South (SR-266) the lines reach Murray North at about 4300 South.
 After crossing West Fireclay Avenue, the lines curve slightly to the west as they continue north and cross over Big Cottonwood Creek.
 Upon crossing over Big Cottonwood Creek, the lines also leave Murray and briefly enter unincorporated Salt Lake County.
 Continuing north and slightly to the west, the lines cross West Central Avenue and then West 3900 South.
 At West 3900 South the lines leave unincorporated Salt Lake County and enter South Salt Lake.
 Immediately north of West 3900 South is Meadowbrook.
 From this station, the lines head directly north until they cross West 3300 South (SR-171) and immediately reach Millcreek.
 Continuing north from Millcreek the lines cross West Gregson Avenue, West 2950 South, and West 2700 South, before crossing under I-80.